Spain Digital Nomad Visa - 2026 Update

 Spain Digital Nomad Visa Requirements

-Below is a detailed list of the eligibility requirements for the Spanish Digital Nomad Visa, which is open to all remote workers, Freelancers, and self-employed individuals who are not EU/EEA citizens.
+Below is a detailed list of the eligibility requirements for the Spanish Digital Nomad Visa, applicable to remote workers, freelancers, and self-employed individuals who are not EU/EEA citizens.

 Proof of Remote Worker Status

-Remote workers must also demonstrate that the company that they work for has been in business for at least one year.
+Company Validity: Proof that the employing company has been operational for at least one year.

 Proof of Financial Self-Sufficiency